phiidz/Fictioneer-vi_VN-zh_TW/FILTERS.md

 ---

 ### `apply_filters( 'fictioneer_filter_enable_shortcode_transients', $bool, $shortcode )`
-Filters the boolean return value of the `\Fictioneer\Shortcodes\Base::transients_enabled()` function.
+Filters the boolean return value of the `\Fictioneer\Shortcodes\Shortcode::transients_enabled()` function.
 By default, this depends on the `FICTIONEER_SHORTCODE_TRANSIENT_EXPIRATION` constant being greater than -1 and the `fictioneer_disable_shortcode_transients` option being off.
 This can conflict with external object caches.

 **Parameter:**
 * $bool (boolean) – Whether the Transients are enabled or not.